 For drivers, finding a parking space is definitely a nightmare.
 Whether it is in a town shopping mall or around the company, it is usually difficult to find a parking spot, so that drivers have to take a long time to find or park the car far away from the destination.
 At this time, if you have an electric scooter, you can put the scooter in the trunk, even if you park in the suburbs, it can take you to arrive at your destination as soon as possible.
 Or go there directly by electric scooter!
 Save your time a lot!

-How much does it cost to ride an electric scooter?
+How much does an electric scooter cost?

 The cost of electric scooters varies greatly, from the cheapest $200 to the best over $4,000.
 For commuters, the most important performance of the electric scooter should be the range.
 Therefore, here we classify the scooters based on their the cruising range (know more about scooter's range).